-Is it too late to apply for my dream job?
-The question would be… what is my dream job?
 Well, as a full-time mother/teacher and INFJ person, I reckon that I would like to take Trey’s job for a spin.
-Oh, … Continue reading →
+Oh, and his yoga skills too.

 In light of our recent commemorations of Anzac Day I thought I would share some photographs by a photographer I have followed on Flickr for a while now.
 For reference the building is the National War Memorial here in Wellington.
 There is only one building, not the multiple that the images look like.
 I loved these as soon as I saw them and wanted to share his work with a wider audience, so here they are.
 I just love what he has done with putting multiple images together in this instance.
 Let’s see if you do too.

 There are a couple more, including one with all of the medals.
 He’s a great photographer and well worth looking through his other images too.
 Lots of sports for those who love to see bodies in motion.